jresmith/workhorse-aws-terraform/README.md

 ## Why I Chose Emojivoto

-I chose Emojivoto for this portfolio project because it provides a compact, production-style environment that lets me demonstrate real SRE and platform engineering skills.
+I chose Emojivoto for this lab project because it provides a compact, production-style environment that lets me demonstrate real SRE and platform engineering skills.

 Key reasons: